 It’s possible to have more than one kind of burn at a time.
-If you’ve suffered from a burn injury, you need to seek medical care immediately.
+If you’ve suffered from a serious burn, you need to seek medical care immediately.
 This may help prevent the wound from leaving a permanent mark or disability.

 How Can Burn Injuries Occur?